-Unconscious and not breathing adult
+Unconscious and not breathing adult - CPR

-cardiopulmonary resuscitation).
-CPR involves giving someone a
+resuscitation).
+CPR involves giving someone a combination of chest

 • To check if someone is unconscious and not breathing, you